Matthew-Rimbert/Geospatial-Taxi-Analysis/README.md

 ## 📋 Overview

-This project, created by **Matthew Rimbert**, is part of the INFO400 - MongoDB® and Python® course at American Public University System.
 The project involves analyzing cab locations and pick-up points in Albuquerque, defining polygons, calculating distances, and visualizing the data on maps.

 ## 🎯 Objectives